michaelpetersubc/mapinator/workathon/README.md

 * **Changing the number of candidates displayed at a time:** First modify Line 31.
 For example, if you want to search for 5 candidates, change `slice_length=3` to `slice_length=5`.
 Next, change the code in Line 191 from `for i in range(0,3)` to `for i in range(0,5)`.

-Save the modified file, open a new Terminal window, and then repeat the steps in "Getting Started" to perform a search with the new criteria.
+Save the modified file, open a new Terminal window, and then repeat the steps in "Launching the Tool" to perform a search with the new criteria.